khval/chipset.library/chipset_library_docs.md

 	Currently its not needed for Paula/NallePuh in chipset.library, but it can be needed in the future.

+	(I guess its a good idea to have a compile time option to map address 1 to 1, when using real address space.)

 void * hostAddressToChip( void * adr )

 	Convert address space from system address space to a PCIe / emulated address space.

 	Currently its not needed for Paula/NallePuh in chipset.library, but it can be needed in the future.

+	(I guess its a good idea to have a compile time option to map address 1 to 1, when using real address space.)

 ULONG readChipByte( char * offset )